biswass/pharmacySupplyChain/README.md

 The Pharmacy supply chain comprises the processes to bring healthcare products from supplier to the customer

+To be extended further to customize the mining process, reward mechanism and concensus algorithm

 #### Problems in Existing System
 ---
 - Considerable paperwork